Flouid/Ziggurat/README.md

 ## Layer 1: Text Buffer

 This is more or less complete.
 In release mode, it will perform 100,000 mixed random operations of varying lengths on large files in ~15-20ms.
 It can materialize full documents in the 10MB range in 5ms.
 It's highly portable, with no dependencies other than zig itself.
-You could deploy this on a microcontroller, though I probably wouldn't recommend it since it relies heavily on the heap.

 ### Limitations